 I threw her in her car seat like a basketball in a hoop, buckled her in, and backed out of our driveway.
 Unbeknownst to me, the city of Fort Worth decided to do major construction on our street that morning, and I backed out of our driveway into a pothole that – I swear to you – was at least 2 feet deep.
 Our Nissan Armada was stuck – and it wasn’t going anywhere, any time soon.

-I got so frustrated that I hit the horn of my car SUPER hard for a good 3 seconds.
+I got so frustrated that I hit my car’s horn SUPER hard for a good 3 seconds.
 The construction workers were able to help me get out of the hole after a few minutes of digging and prodding, but that left us with only 5 minutes on the clock to get to dance class in time.

-I gunned it.
-Whipped through traffic and parked directly in front of the dance studio’s front door.
+I gunned it and whipped through traffic, parking directly in front of the dance studio’s front door.
 We ran to the door with dance bag in hand, but I noticed her dance bag felt lighter than usual.
 I unzipped it in a panic – and my worst fear had come true.
 I forgot her ballet and tap shoes.
 What.
 In.
 The.
 Tutu.
 Is.
 Going.
 On.

 I rolled my eyes so hard and said all kinds of not-nice-things to myself under my breath.

 But when we tried opening the door, I realized the worst of them all.
 I had forgotten the key fob to get into the building.
 We were locked out.

 It was then that I submitted to failure completely.
 I had failed this day.
 I had failed my daughter.
 I had failed as a mom.